 Making a Difference With Grants

 The Phelps County Community Foundation’s grants program provides a means by which not-for-profit charitable organizations may secure financial assistance for projects and programs which will enhance the quality of life for residents of Phelps County, Nebraska.
-Since 1976, the Foundation has awarded over $4 million dollars to support a variety of projects and programs within Phelps County.
-There are three types of grants you may be eligible to apply for:
+Since 1976, the Foundation has awarded millions dollars to support a variety of projects and programs within Phelps County.
+There are five types of grants you may be eligible to apply for: